abdulsamad/frontend-fun/README.md

 ## Frontend Fun
 Online code editor for HTML, CSS, and JavaScript with live reload

+### :sparkles: Features
+- Preview HTML, CSS, and JavaScript live and use it for practice or mockups.
+- Backup data and Restore from anywhere with UID

 ### Installation
 Clone the repository
 ```bash